flutter/website/src/content/cookbook/architecture/command.md

 )
 ```

-As well listen to changes in the command state in order to run UI actions:
+And listen to changes in the command state in order to run UI actions:

 <?code-excerpt "lib/main.dart (addListener)"?>
 ```dart